Lendulka/Lendulka/README.md

 <h1>Hi, I am Lenka Cernohorska</h1>

-I am a React student
+I am a React student.
-I enjoy coding because I am passionate about exploring new stuff I like pushing my boundaries
+I enjoy coding because I am passionate about exploring new stuff.
+I like pushing my boundaries.
-I love the feeling when I can present my work to other people
+I love the feeling when I can present my work to other people.

 ## 🙋‍♀️ About me